Bothainakb/holberton-AstroThread/Documentation.md

 As we began the idea development process, we discussed our individual interests in technology, scientific research, and data-driven product development.
 These shared interests helped establish a common direction for our project and provided a foundation for generating potential MVP concepts.

-Before proceeding with the development of our selected idea, we discussed the responsibilities required to complete the project and distributed tasks among the three team members according to individual skills, interests, and project requirements.
-This included considering different aspects of the project, such as research, ideation, design, software development, and the integration of relevant technologies.
-The allocation of responsibilities was intended to ensure that each member had a defined area of contribution while maintaining a collaborative approach to the overall project.
+Before proceeding with the development of our selected idea, we discussed the responsibilities required to complete the project.
+Rather than assigning each technical area to a single team member, we decided to follow a collaborative development approach in which all three team members would participate in both frontend and backend development.

-Although individual responsibilities were assigned, all team members remained involved in discussions, idea evaluation, and important project-related decisions.
-We recognised that effective teamwork would require cooperation across different areas of development, as well as a willingness to support one another when challenges arose.
+This approach was chosen to ensure that all team members gain practical experience across the full-stack development process.
+Team members will also collaborate on other areas of the project, including UI/UX design, API integration, AI integration, database development, and interactive data visualization.

+Although tasks may be temporarily assigned to individual members for coordination and progress tracking, the team will continue to work collaboratively, share knowledge, review each other's work, and support one another throughout development.
+This approach allows each member to develop a broader range of technical skills while maintaining shared responsibility for the overall project.

 ---